IEP For ADHD: What You Need To Know

 Takeaway

-The incidence of ADHD has increased in recent years, which means there may be an increasing number of children who require additional help achieving their goals in elementary, middle, high school and beyond.
+An increase in diagnoses of attention-deficit/hyperactivity disorder (ADHD) means that more children may qualify for additional help in elementary, middle, and high school.
 An IEP can provide support to a child living with symptoms of ADHD.
 If you are experiencing challenging emotions related to ADHD, parenting, or similar mental health-related concerns, an online therapy platform can connect you with useful resources and insightful advice.
 With the right help, you can address life’s challenges and thrive.

 Gain a better understanding of ADHD